Soft Skills

 -

-Dive in immersive 1.5-hour classes
+Dive in weekly immersive 1.5-hour classes

 Learn only from real-world cases